Al-Basasiri: Conquest of Baghdad

-Al-Basasiri followed up his conquest of Baghdad by taking Wasit and Basra.
+After his conquest of Baghdad, al-Basasiri took Wasit and Basra.
 His invasion of Khuzistan, however, was repelled.
 The ruler of Khuzistan, Hazarasp ibn Bankir, asked Dubays to mediate with al-Basasiri.
-He offered to pay tribute to al-Basasiri, but the latter refused demanding that the khuṭba and the coinage be made in the name of the Fatimid caliph.
+He offered to pay tribute to al-Basasiri, but the latter refused, demanding that the khuṭba and the coinage be in the name of the Fatimid caliph.
 Hazarasp refused this.
-When al-Basasiri realised that he was receiving troops from Tughrul, he made peace with him and retired to Wasit, which he reached on the 12 September 1059.
+When al-Basasiri realised that he was receiving troops from Tughrul, he made peace with him and retired to Wasit, which he reached on 12 September 1059.

 In July 1059, Tughrul defeated his brother.
-He offered to leave al-Basasiri in power in Baghdad provided the khuṭba and the coinage were in his name and the Abbasid caliph was restored.
-Al-Basasiri tried to pry al-Qa'im away from the Seljuks, but the caliph refused.
+He offered to leave al-Basasiri in power in Baghdad, provided that he could have the khuṭba and the coinage in his name and the Abbasid caliph's restoration.
+The caliph refused al-Basasiri's attempt to pry al-Qa'im away from the Seljuks.
 Quraysh tried to convince al-Basasiri to accept Tughrul's authority, but he refused.
-Tughrul marched on Baghdad.
-Al-Basasiri abandoned the city with his family on 14 December 1059.
+Tughrul marched on Baghdad, and al-Basasiri abandoned the city with his family on 14 December 1059.
 Tughrul and the Abbasid caliph entered it on 4 January 1060.
 The Fatimid name was said to have been pronounced in the khuṭba in Baghdad's mosques forty times, meaning that the rule of al-Basasiri in Baghdad lasted forty Fridays.

-Al-Basasiri headed towards Kufa and joined up with Dubays.
-When the Seljuk cavalry overtook them, Dubays fled but al-Basasiri offered battle.
+After heading towards Kufa, al-Basasiri joined up with Dubays.
+When the Seljuk cavalry overtook them, Dubays fled, but al-Basasiri offered battle.
 On 15 January, at Saḳy al-Furat near Kufa, he was defeated and killed.
-His horse was first killed under him by an arrow and he was then killed by the clerk of the Seljuk vizier al-Kunduri.
-His head was brought to Tughrul at Baghdad.
+His horse was first killed under him by an arrow, and he was then killed by the clerk of the Seljuk vizier al-Kunduri, who had his head brought to Tughrul at Baghdad.